Cricut: Cartridges

 Designs are made from components stored on cartridges.
 Each cartridge comes with a keyboard overlay and instruction booklet.
 The plastic keyboard overlay indicates key selections for that cartridge only.
-However recently Provo Craft has released a "Universal Overlay" that is compatible with all cartridges released after August 1, 2013.
+However, Provo Craft has released a "Universal Overlay" that is compatible with all cartridges released after August 1, 2013.
 The purpose of the universal overlay is to simplify the process of cutting by only having to learn one keyboard overlay instead of having to learn the overlay for each individual cartridge.
 Designs can be cut out on a PC with the Cricut Design Studio software, on a USB connected Gypsy machine, or can be directly inputted on the Cricut machine using the keyboard overlay.
 There are two types of cartridges, shape and font.
 Each cartridge provides for hundreds of different cuts.
-Currently over 275 cartridges are available, with new ones regularly released.
+In 2011, a total of 275 cartridges were made available, with new ones regularly released.
 While some cartridges are generic in content, Cricut has licensing agreements with Disney, Pixar, Nickelodeon, Sesame Street, DC Comics and Hello Kitty.
 The cartridges are interchangeable, although not all options on a cartridge may be available with the smaller machines.

+In 2017, physical cartridges were discontinued for digital cartridges.

+Heat presses

+In 2017, Cricut created a category of handheld heat transfer products starting with the Cricut EasyPress.
+Cricut now offers heat presses and accessories for a variety of applications ranging from personal projects to commercial use.
+These press families are the Cricut EasyPress (available in 9 × 9 in, 12 × 10 in, and Mini), Mug Press, Hat Press, and Autopress.

+Lighting

+The Cricut Bright 360 LED lamp was introduced in early 2022 and comes in table and floor models.
+Both models boast four points of articulation, adjustable surface brightness up to 1500 lux (table lamp) or 3000 lux (floor lamp), light color temperature from warm to cool white, and a color rendering index (CRI) of 95.

+Cricut also offers two portable craft light boxes: the BrightPad and BrightPad Go.

 Software

 Proprietary

-To use Cricut cutters, users must use the company's own web-based design software, Design Space, which allows users to draw designs, select and combine designs from its own online library, or upload vector or bitmap files they haveve created in other software.
+To use Cricut cutters, users must use the company's own web-based design software, Design Space, which allows users to draw designs, select and combine designs from its own online library, or upload vector or bitmap files they have created in other software.

-On 12 March 2021, Cricut announced it would be limiting users to 20 free uploads per month to Design Space at an unspecified date; the old unlimited uploads would remain available under a paid subscription.
-This announcement was criticized by users at the company's unofficial subreddit, and a petition was launched in protest.
-Following the backlash, its CEO apologized, and Cricut scrapped the plans a few days later.